-Explanation: The goals of RCRA are protecting human health and environment from hazards of waste disposal, energy conservation, reducing the amount of waste generated, ensuring the waste management in an environmentally sound manner.
+Explanation: The goals of RCRA are protecting human health and environment from hazards of waste disposal, energy conservation, reducing the amount of waste generated, ensuring waste management in an environmentally sound manner.

 4. Subtitle 4 of RCRA states financial disclosure.
-True or False.

 Explanation: Subtitle A of RCRA states about general provisions, objectives and National policy, Interstate Cooperation, financial disclosure; and Solid Waste Management Information.

-5. RCRA holds generator responsible for waste produced under _____ concept.
+5. RCRA holds generator responsible for waste produced under __________ concept.

-Explanation: Under the cradle-to-grave concept, the generator of hazardous waste can no longer avoid liability by contracting with third party for waste disposal.
+Explanation: Under the cradle-to-grave concept, the generator of hazardous waste can no longer avoid liability by contracting with the third party for waste disposal.

 6. Which of the following program impose strict measures on record keeping?